Security

 Built on infrastructure your IT team already knows.

-NPDESTracker runs on mainstream, US-based cloud infrastructure — the same providers state governments and large municipal agencies already rely on.
+NPDESTracker runs on mainstream, US-based cloud infrastructure, the same providers state governments and large municipal agencies already rely on.
 Application, web, and database layers run inside managed infrastructure.
 No customer data is stored on employee laptops or inspector devices.
+NPDESTracker uses managed cloud infrastructure for database, authentication, and file storage.
+NPDESTracker still controls application access, tenant scoping, roles, and product behavior.

 - US-based cloud hosting on leading infrastructure providers